hash-bang/Node-Mongoose-Scenario/README.md

 });

-// Populate the 'widgets' model with the single provided object scenario('widgets', {...});
+// Populate the 'widgets' model with a single object (you can call this multiple times to populate multiple objects) scenario('widgets', {...});

 // Populate the widgets model with an array of objects